Rojina99/image_annotation/README.md

 multiple, bounding box around the images

 saves the xml file if we press 'q' and saves it in annotation folder

+The directory structure would look like

+                image_annotation
+                        images
+                        annotation
+                        files (code)